sboots/vote-yes-yukon-website-2025/content/_index.md

 You can find out more on [Elections Yukon’s plebiscite page](https://electionsyukon.ca/en/plebiscite), or in their [plebiscite explainer video](https://www.youtube.com/watch?v=NjM1tPb4wAI).

 {{< callout >}}
-  Read our latest update: [Under our current voting system, the math doesn’t always math.](/blog/better-math/)
+  Read our latest update: [This Yukon territorial election, do something awesome](/blog/this-territorial-election-do-something-awesome/)
 {{< /callout >}}

 ## Why ranked vote?